-D. ADDITIONAL INFORMATION FOR SECTION 404, SECTION 10, AND FLOODPLAIN PERMITS ONLY.
-If applying for a Section 404 or Section 10 permit, fill out questions 1-3.
-If applying for a floodplain permit, fill out questions 3-6.
-(Additional information is required for floodplain permits - See "Information for Applicant.")
-1. Will the project involve placement of dredged (excavated) and/or fill material below the ordinary high water mark, in a wetland, or other waters of the US?
-If yes, what is the surface area to be filled?
-How many cubic vards of fill material will be used?
-Note: Wetland delineations are required if wetlands are affected.
 2. Description of avoidance, mitigation, and compensation (see Information for Applicant).
 Attach additional sheets if necessary.

-3. List the names and address of landowners adjacent to the project site.
+N/A 3.
+List the names and address of landowners adjacent to the project site.
 This includes properties adjacent to and across from the project site.
 (Some floodplain communities require certified adjoining landowner lists).
-4. List all applicable local, state, and federal permits and indicate whether they were issued, waived, denied, or pending.
-Note: All required local, state, and federal permits, or proof of waiver must be issued prior to the issuance of a floodplain permit.
-5. Floodplain Map Number 6.
-Does this project comply with local planning or zoning regulations?
-Yes No E. SIGNATURES/AUTHORIZATIONS -- Each agency must have original signatures signed in blue ink.
-After completing the form, make the required number of copies and then sign each copy.
-Send the copies with original signatures and additional information required directly to each applicable agency.
-The statements contained in this application are true and correct.
-The applicant possess' the authority to undertake the work described herein or is acting as the duly authorized agent of the landowner.
-The applicant understands that the granting of a permit does not include landowner permission to access land or construct a project.
-Inspections of the project site after notice by inspection authorities are hereby authorized.
-APPLICANT (Person responsible for project): LANDOWNER: Print Name: Print Name: Signature of Applicant Date Signature of Landowner Date CONTRACTOR/AGENT: Print Name:

-Signature of Contractor/Agent Date Contact agency to determine if contractor signature is required.
+City Will Do This 4. permits and indicate whether they were issued, waived, denied, or nd federal permits, or proof of waiver must be issued prior to the 5.
+Floodplain Map Number City Will Do This 6.
+Does this project comply with local plann Does this project comply with local planning or zoning regulations?
+Yes No E. SIGNATURES/AUTHORIZATIONS Each agency must have original signatures signed in blue ink. d number of copies and then sign each copy.
+Send the copies with required directly to each applicable agency. des per scribed herein or is acting as the duly authorized ue and correct.
+The applicant possess' the authority to undertake the work d agent of the landowner.
+The applicant understands that the granting of a access land or construct a project.
+Inspections of the project site after notice AF PPLICANT (Person responsible for project): LANDOWNER: Pri int Name: Print Name: Sig gnature of Applicant Date Signature of Landowner Date CONTRACTOR/AGENT: int Name: gnature of Contractor/Agent Date Contact agency to determine if contractor sig gnature is required.